-If you buy tantalum, you have surely noticed that the prices are climbing.
+If you buy tantalum, you have surely noticed that tantalum prices are climbing.
 That’s because demand for the versatile gray metal is quickly escalating.
 The latest forecasts from industry leaders predict a 4-7 year increase in demand and higher market prices for the ore, capacitor powder, melt stock and mill products.

 As smartphone and electronics usage grows in third world nations, an increased requirement of tantalum capacitors will drive powder sales.
 Turbine engine demand in the Asian-Pacific region will require significant volumes of tantalum for their nickel based super-alloys.
 These factors combined with growth in the chemical processing, defense and semiconductor markets will likely sustain high tantalum demand and continue to drive ore prices.